On this page:

-The Attorney General's Department has information about Protecting and Recovering your Identity.
+The Department of Home Affairs has information about Protecting and Recovering your Identity.
 This includes a pamphlet, guide, video and infographic on how you can prevent yourself becoming a victim of identity theft.

 The Australian Federal Police website has more information on